How does pregnancy begin?

 - The gallbladder begins producing bile, which is needed to digest nutrients.

-- In girls, the eggs have formed in the ovaries.
+- In female fetuses, the eggs have formed in the ovaries.

 - Real hair begins to grow.

 - The brain is rapidly developing.